alirezahsni98/eu-crop-yield-analysis/README.md

 structural realignments in European grain production. *Scientific Reports*, *12*, 8056. https://doi.org/10.1038/s41598-022-10670-6

+## Limitations

+- only six countries and four crops
+- no fertilizer, irrigation, soil, climate, policy, or variety data
+- yield was calculated, not imported directly
+- Portugal sugar beet required special handling
+- North–South grouping is simplified

 ## Tools and Acknowledgements

 AI assistance tools, including ChatGPT and Claude, were used for code review, visualization refinement, and documentation support; the research design, implementation decisions, and interpretation remain my own.